Top of the page

 Where to get help 24 hours a day, 7 days a week

 If your child talks about suicide, self-harm, a mental health crisis, a substance use crisis, or any other kind of emotional distress, get help right away.

 Your child's doctor can help you discuss difficult issues with your adolescent if you ever have trouble doing so on your own.
 Keep in mind that important subjects, such as sex, should be addressed long before you think your child will face them.

 Talk to your child's doctor if you are concerned about your child's health or other issues.
 These issues may include:

 Call a doctor or a mental health professional if your child develops behavioural problems or signs of mental health problems.
 Signs may include:

-Adolescents need to have regular dental checkups and to be encouraged to brush and floss regularly.
+Adolescents should also have regular dental checkups to make sure their teeth are strong and healthy.
+Your child will be encouraged to brush and floss regularly.

 Author: Healthwise StaffMedical Review: Susan C. Kim MD - PediatricsJohn Pope MD - PediatricsKathleen Romito MD - Family Medicine

 Medical Review:Susan C. Kim MD - Pediatrics & John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine

 © 1995-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.